Cbyernus/SteamVR/SteamVR-Input.md

 # Input Overview

 To read controller input state in OpenVR, an application provides a list of the "actions" that represent the operations a user can perform in the application.
-SteamVR then binds those actions to input components provided for the input devices that the user is using.
+SteamVR then binds those actions to actual inputs on a game/vr controller, or more specifically input components provided for the input devices that the user is using.
 Application developers can provide default bindings for any controller types they like.
 Users are able to modify those bindings or create new bindings for new devices.
 Users can also select bindings that were shared by other users.

 # Getting Started